Scottish Public Procurement

 Public procurement in Scotland is governed by a legal framework which includes:

-More detail on procurement legislation is available on the Scottish Government Website.
+More detail on procurement legislation, including statutory guidance, can be found on the Scottish Government's Website.

 For the purposes of the Supplier Journey, we use 'public procurement rules' as shorthand to describe the above legal framework.